cilium/cilium/Documentation/contributing/development/dev_setup.rst

    deprecated fields from the upstream code.
 New functions / fields / structs added in upstream that are not used in Cilium, can be removed.

 #.
-Open files ``jenkinsfiles/{kubernetes-upstream,ginkgo-kernel}.Jenkinsfile``,
+Make sure the workflows used on all PRs are running with the new Kubernetes
-   and bump the versions being tested.
-More important is to make sure the pipeline used on all PRs are running with the new Kubernetes version by default.
+   version by default.
 Make sure the files ``contributing/testing/{ci,e2e}.rst`` are up to date with these changes.

 #.
 Update documentation files:
    - Documentation/contributing/testing/e2e.rst